brainsum/filefield_sources_jsonapi/README.md

   - Item number per page.

 ## Info, requirements
-URLs (URL, Thumbnail URL) must be relative to the remote server, no contains domain/base url.
+- URLs (URL, Thumbnail URL) must be relative to the remote server, no contains domain/base url.
 Base url is parsed from 'JSON API URL'.
+- Sorting: You can add multiple sorting, e.g.

+      name,-created|Name

+- Attribute path from 'data' property:
+  - If the needed information is in the 'data' property of the response, e.g.:

+      data->attribute->title

+- Attribute path from 'included' property:
+   - If the needed information is comming from relationship, e.g.: from field_image field, Than you have to include it as request params:

+      include|field_image

+   and getting data (filename from referenced image):

+      data->relationships->field_image->included->attributes->filename

 ## Restrictions
 Widget/browser doesn't support multiple selecting.
 This means: You can use with